United States government online resource removals under the second Trump administration: Reactions

 Representatives from the Population Association of America, the Council of Professional Associations on Federal Statistics, and the Association of Public Data Users (APDU) expressed disapproval of the data deletion.
 President of the APDU, Amy O'Hara, described a "mad scramble" as researchers searched for copies of the deleted data.

 Former US Department of Labor chief evaluation officer and board member of Data Foundation Molly Irwin warned of the dangers of deleting critical government data.
 She highlighted government data is a critical component of how politicians and analysts evaluate whether a particular policy is working as intended.

 The stock market, bond market, and Federal Reserve all continuously make decisions based on labor data.
 This data is typically stable, but changes to it reduce confidence in data about the economy.
 Uncertainty also encourages conspiracy theories which view government data as intentionally incorrect for malicious purposes.
 Furthermore, businesses rely on the essentially free government data as a part of their own operations, planning, products and services.
 Zillow, for example, utilizes government data to generate their product of real estate information and analysis.

 Scientists reacted by saying that they would restore access to some data, but doing so is not easy.
 The Internet Archive has been successful in archiving many health datasets.
 Internet Archive is also a contributor to the consortium effort of developing the End of Term Web Archive, which attempts to copy every government publication at the end of every presidential term.
 Organizations like IPUMS, which provides data curation, integration, harmonization, is serving as an important source for previously deleted data.

 The Harvard Law School Library hosts the Data.gov Archive.
 The Chan School mirrored public health records.
 The law library's Innovation Lab said that it had managed to preserve 311,000 datasets copied between 2024 and 2025.
 A coalition of data organizations launched the Data Rescue Project "as a clearinghouse for data rescue-related efforts".

 George Benjamin, head of the American Public Health Association, said that the removals could make it more difficult to track infectious diseases such as HIV and Mpox.
 He also expressed concern that even if the data was restored, new data might not be collected which would impair future research.

 Director of the National Institutes of Health (NIH) Executive Secretariat, Nate Brought, said that Trump's orders were in conflict with extensive research and conclusions by the NIH pertaining to sexuality and gender.
 In a letter to the NIH director and other senior officials, Brought urged them to refuse implementing the President's directives.

 Groups like Free Government Information has voiced strong dissent with the Trump administration's removal of government data and resource, and have started organizing efforts to collect and preserve federal government data.
 Similarly, the Preservation of Electronic Government Information (PEGI) group has voiced similar urgency to collect and save data before they are removed from official government sites.
-Grassroot, collective efforts like the Data Rescue Project has launched efforts to coordinate these various data saving endeavors.
+Grassroots collective efforts such as the Data Rescue Project have launched efforts to coordinate these various data saving endeavors.